 All of our high power chargers, and the majority of our fast chargers, are tethered.
 All of our standard chargers are untethered, so all you have to do is plug in your own cable and you're ready to go.

-Your EV will come with a charging cable to use with your home charger and public standard chargers.
+Your EV will come with a charging cable to use as standard.
 Always keep your charger cable in your EV.